How The Milgram Experiment Showed That Everyday People Could Commit Monstrous Acts

 The results seemed to plot a curve of compliant behavior, from the very top of society (wealthy, white, upper-class overachievers) to the lowest (unemployed, racially diverse school dropouts).

-Those who had risen the highest seemed almost indecently eager to shock strangers to death when a man in a white coat asked them to.
+Those who had risen the highest seemed more eager to shock strangers to death when a man in a lab coat asked them to.
 It was theorized that others who may have had negative experiences with authorities were generally willing to argue and quit the experiment before things went too far.

-The intense psychic stress test subjects have to be put through, as they are led to believe they’re committing what amounts to murder, violates many of the ethical restrictions now in place on human research.
-Another problem is the notoriety of the experiment – even if it was ethical, too many people now know about the experiment to ensure honest performance from the test group.
+The intense psychic stress that test subjects have to be put through, as they are led to believe they’re committing what amounts to murder, violates many of the ethical restrictions now in place for human research.
+Another problem is the notoriety of the experiment — too many people know about the experiment now to ensure honest performance from the test group.

-Whatever the Milgram experiment’s faults, and however hard it will be in the future to make sense of its findings, the fact that so many seemingly normal men from all levels of American society felt compelled to violate their own conscience for authority is enough to send chills up the spine of observers even today.
+Whatever the Milgram experiment’s faults, and however hard it might be in the future to make sense of its findings, the fact that so many seemingly normal men felt compelled to violate their own conscience to obey authority is enough to send chills up the spines of many people even today.

-Enjoy this article on the Milgram experiment?
-Next, read about the Unit 731, Japan’s sickening human experiments program.
-Then read about the infamous Stanford Prison Experiment.
+After learning about the Milgram experiment, read about Unit 731, Japan’s sickening human experiments program during World War II.
+Then, learn about the infamous Stanford Prison Experiment.

 Richard Stockton